ungoogled-software/ungoogled-chromium/README.md

 # ungoogled-chromium

+*Bringing back the "Don't" in "Don't be evil"*

-**Modifications to Google Chromium for removing Google integration and enhancing privacy, control, and transparency**
+**ungoogled-chromium is Google Chromium**, sans integration with Google.
+It also features some changes to enhance privacy, control, and transparency.

 ## Motivation and Description